Dopamine Transporter SPECT Image Classification for Neurodegenerative Parkinsonism via Diffusion Maps and Machine Learning Classifiers: Introduction

 Dopamine transporters (DaT) are located on the presynaptic dopaminergic nerve terminal and play an important role in regulating extracellular dopamine level via reuptake dopamine into the nerve terminal.
 The loss of dopaminergic neurons in neurodegenerative parkinsonism leads to the reduction of DaT.
 Many radiotracers for single photon emission computed tomography (SPECT) such as [$^{99m}$Tc]TRODAT-1 \cite{Kung2007}, $^{123}$I-beta-CIT, $^{123}$I FP-CIT, which can bind specifically with DaT, were developed to diagnose PD and neurogenerative parkinsonism.

-There are studies for diagnosis of Parkinson's disease based on features extracted from SPECT images, such as shape and volume etc., combining with statistical test or machine learning classifiers \cite{ref3_,SPECT5967908}.
-Although, features as the shape of the abnormal striatum may be quite different and in certain cases the features cannot be captured correctly, especially when most images require high-dimensional analysis, the proposed analysis can be time consuming and may have a large estimation error due to noisy image.
+There are studies for diagnosis of Parkinson's disease based on features extracted from SPECT images, such as shape and volume, etc., combining with statistical tests or machine learning classifiers \cite{ref3_,SPECT5967908}.
+However, features like the shape of the abnormal striatum may be quite different and in certain cases the features cannot be captured correctly, especially when most images require high-dimensional analysis, the proposed analysis can be time consuming and may have a large estimation error due to noisy image.

-In recent years, due to rapid advancements in data storage and hardware technology, neural network methods have become as a poweful technique for prediction and image feature space extraction.
-One of the most well known neural networks is the convolutional neural network (CNN).
+In recent years, due to rapid advancements in data storage and hardware technology, neural network methods have become a powerful technique for prediction and image feature space extraction.
+One of the most well-known neural networks is the convolutional neural network (CNN).
 CNNs have been widely applied for medical image analysis, including MRI and fMRI, well-known CNN models using transfer learning architecture such as AlexNet\cite{Krizhevsky12imagenetclassification}, VGG-16\cite{Simonyan2015}, VGG-19 and Deep Convolution Network (DCNN).
 The series of VGGNet was first proposed VGG-16 in 2014-ILSVRC competition followed by VGG-19 as two successful architectures on ImageNet.
 VGG-16 and VGG-19 use different frameworks, and their models make an improvement on AlexNet by replacing large kernel-sized filters with multiple small kernel-sized filters resulting in 13 and 16 convolution layers for VGG-16 and VGG-19 respectively.
 In addition, more and more deep learning classifications of $^{123}$I SPECT scans use transfer learning from deep neural networks pretrained on nonmedical images \cite{transfer learning}.

-However, their results are often intuitive and require a large training set to improve their classification accuracy.
+However, the deep learning results are often require a large training set to improve their classification accuracy.
 In general, biomedical images have a high dimnesion feature space, which further complicates the classification process.
 Consequently, it is desirable to perform dimension reduction to improve the efficiency of the training and testing process.
-Many well-known non-linear dimension reduction methods such that Kernel PCA, multidimensional scaling (MDS), Isometric feature mapping, and locally linear embedding were used to image classification and improve speed \cite{Faaeq2018}.
+Many well-known non-linear dimension reduction methods such that Kernel PCA, multidimensional scaling (MDS), Isometric feature mapping, and locally linear embedding were used for image classification and improve speed \cite{Faaeq2018}.